korningf/arch-ops/arch-ops.md

 ## Agile Architectures

-An agile architecture simp0lifies a complex stack into a cloud-agnostic abstraction.
+An agile architecture simplifies a complex stack into a cloud-agnostic abstraction.

 It is portable, predictable, prescriptive, and make suse of generic re-usable patterns.